Lula turns himself in to Brazil police, ending standoff

 SAO BERNARDO DO CAMPO, Brazil (Reuters) - Former Brazilian President Luiz Inacio Lula da Silva turned himself in to police on Saturday, ending a day-long standoff to begin serving a 12-year prison sentence for corruption that derails his bid to return to power.

-Lula moved out in a convoy of black police SUVs after pushing his way out of the steel workers union headquarters where he had taken refuge, as militant supporters sought to stop him from surrendering to police.
-He entered police custody more than 24 hours after a court deadline on Friday afternoon.
+Lula was flown by police to the southern city of Curitiba, where he was tried and convicted late last year, and taken to the federal police headquarters there to serve his sentence.
+Protesters supporting Lula clashed with police outside the walls of the building.
+Officers used stun grenades, tear gas and rubber bullets to disperse the crowd.

-In a fiery speech hours earlier to a crowd of red-shirted supporters of his Workers Party outside the union building, Brazil's first working class president insisted on his innocence and called his bribery conviction a political crime, but said he would turn himself in.
+In a fiery speech hours earlier to a crowd of supporters of his Workers Party outside the union building in Sao Paulo, Brazil's first working class president insisted on his innocence and called his bribery conviction a political crime, but said he would turn himself in.

 "I will comply with the order," he told the cheering crowd.
 "I'm not above the law.
 If I didn't believe in the law, I wouldn't have started a political party.
 I would have started a revolution."